 The Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) Restructuring Initiative provides two fundamental changes: (1) New admission restrictions and corresponding changes in periodic review processes, and (2) Realignment of existing funding mechanisms and responsibilities, so that funding that currently supports a person in an ICF/IID can follow that person into the community.
-This "money follows the person" principle applies to individuals who have a developmental disability level of care and who resided in an Intermediate Care Facility for the Mentally Retarded (ICF/IID) or nursing home in December of 2004.
+This "money follows the person" principle applies to individuals who have a developmental disability level of care and who resided in an Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) or nursing home in December of 2004.

 Fiscal Year Relocation Reports, as required by section 51.06 (8) Wisconsin Act 386

 In Wisconsin, counties have the primary responsibility for the well-being, treatment and care of individuals with developmental disabilities.
-For over twenty years the Wisconsin Department of Health Services (DHS) has assisted counties in relocating individuals with a developmental disability from institutions into the community.
-The Department has a strategic goal of fostering the opportunity for people with developmental disabilities to receive long term care in the place of their choosing.
-Within this strategic goal, the Department has adopted the short-term objective to assist county-operated and private ICFs/IID to downsize or close.
+For over 20 years the Wisconsin Department of Health Services (DHS) has assisted counties in relocating individuals with a developmental disability from institutions into the community.
+DHS has a strategic goal of fostering the opportunity for people with developmental disabilities to receive long term care in the place of their choosing.
+Within this strategic goal, DHS has adopted the short-term objective to assist county-operated and private ICFs/IID to downsize or close.
 In 1998 there were over 2,200 ICF/IID beds in Wisconsin.
 As of June 1, 2004 there were under 1,500 beds in 33 facilities (not including the three State Centers for the Developmentally Disabled).
-In 1998 approximately 500 people with developmental disabilities resided in general nursing facilities.
-In 2004 there were about 175 individuals with a developmental disability level of care remaining in nursing facilities.
+In 1998, approximately 500 people with developmental disabilities resided in general nursing facilities.
+In 2004, there were about 175 individuals with a developmental disability level of care remaining in nursing facilities.
 Since the Initiative started in 2005, over 744 individuals have been relocated from facilities to the community.
-There are approximately 296 persons remaining in ICF/IIDs and nursing facilities at a DD level of care.
+There are approximately 296 persons remaining in ICF/IIDs and nursing facilities at a developmental disability (DD) level of care.